aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

 Some things that will help you with this upgrade include:

-* **[Karpenter Upgrade Reference]({{< relref "v1beta1-reference" >}})**: Provides a complete reference to help you transition your Provisioner, Machine, and AWSNodeTemplate manifests, as well as other components, to be able to work with the new v1beta1 names, labels, and other elements.
+* **[v1beta1 Upgrade Reference]({{< relref "v1beta1-reference" >}})**: Provides a complete reference to help you transition your Provisioner, Machine, and AWSNodeTemplate manifests, as well as other components, to be able to work with the new v1beta1 names, labels, and other elements.
 * **[Karpenter conversion tool](https://github.com/aws/karpenter/tree/main/tools/karpenter-convert)**: Simplifies the creation of NodePool and EC2NodeClass manifests.

 ##### Procedure